iroy2000/to-get-contentful-swag/README.md

 # Purpose

-This repo is only to meet to minimal requirement to get a swag.
+This repo is only to meet the minimal requirement to get a swag by creating a Contentful api.
 I learn how to use Contentful to create this api in 30 minutes.
 Good Job Contentful team!!!

 ## Installation